mariovagomarzal/dotfiles/README.md

 > process does before running it.

 We are going to describe the steps to setup a new macOS machine using this repository.
-The steps are divided into two sections: _Prerequisites_ and _Setup_.
+The steps are divided into two parts: _Prerequisites_ and _Setup_.

+__Prerequisites__: I use [SSH keys][ssh-keys] to authenticate with GitHub and other services.
+So first, we are going to restore the SSH keys safely from a backup to the `~/.ssh` directory.
+Alternatively, we can [generate a new SSH][generate-ssh-key] key and add it to our GitHub account.

-__Prerequisites__: First, we need to clone this repository.
+Now, we need to clone this repository.
 For that, we need to have `git` installed.
-This can be done by running the following command in the terminal:
+This can be done by running the following command in the
+terminal:

 ```sh
 xcode-select --install